awsarippa/lex-lambda-bedrock-cdk-python/README.md

 **Keep your lambda perpetually warm by provisioning an instance for the runtime lambda**

-Go to Lambda console > select the function LexGenAIDemoFilesStack-LexGenAIBotLambda*
+Go to Lambda console > select the function LexGenAIServerlessStack-LexGenAIBotLambda*

 Versions > Publish new version